For detailed information on the citizenship process, visit the Canadian Embassy’s website.

 Passports for children are valid for a maximum of five years.
 A child’s passport remains valid until it reaches its expiry date, even after the child turns 16.
 To renew a child’s passport, repeat the steps for a first-time child’s passport.

 You must schedule an appointment online before visiting the Embassy for any reason besides document pickups.
-If this is your child’s first passport, be sure to schedule both a passport application and a citizenship application.
+If this is your child’s first passport, be sure to schedule an appointment for both a passport application and a citizenship application.

 All documents must be originals for your application to be accepted.
 Any documents that are not in English or French must be submitted along with a translation produced by a certified translator.
 Never send substitute documents or any documents that were not requested.